CONFIGURATION COMMANDS

 task-o-matic prompt prd-parsing --type system --full-context

-# Prompt for specific executor
+# Prompt for specific executor with custom formatting

 task-o-matic prompt task-enhancement \